Ashishjames/Data_Professional_Survey_Analysis/README.md

 * Difficulty level of breaking into Data roles & many more factors to gain insights into Data Profession.

 # Objective
 The objective of this Project using Power BI is to explore contemporary data professional interests and understand factors influencing them.
-Leveraging Power BI's robust data visualization, analysis, and predictive features, the project aims to uncover insights into the factors affecting data professionals, quantifying their impact.
+Leveraging Power BI's Query editor to transformed & processed raw survey data , robust data visualization, analysis, and predictive features, the project aims to uncover insights into the factors affecting data professionals, quantifying their impact.
 Through interactive dashboards, the analysis will provide a comprehensive view, enhancing decision-making processes in the data professional domain.

 # Inspiration
 * What is the demographic profile of today's data professionals, including age, gender, and geographic location?